davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 > ## Front End Resources

-This was the first book I read on HTML & CSS: [HTML and CSS: Design and Build Websites](https://www.barnesandnoble.com/w/html-and-css-jon-duckett/1111446793?ean=9781118008188)

-This was the first book I read on Javascript: [JavaScript and jQuery: Interactive Front-End Web Development](https://www.barnesandnoble.com/w/javascript-and-jquery-jon-duckett/1119294449?ean=9781118531648)

 ### **Layout of HTML**

 The ease of arranging things with CSS has grown over the last few years.
 Grid and Flexbox are two of the biggest reasons why.